-The Nursing Advisor will review each students eligibility for matriculation upon successful completion of their Associate degree and first term in the program as an pre-matriculated student.
+The nursing advisor will review each student's eligibility for matriculation upon successful completion of their Associate Degree and first term in the program as a pre-matriculated student.

 Students will be required to submit their final undergraduate transcript showing degree completion, resumption of studies form, and change of major form to the Nursing Advisor.

 Any RN to BS in Nursing Online Program applicant who previously took any course at Pace University, regardless of major, should file a resumption of studies form and a change of major form, not an application for admission.
 Forms should be filed with Shannon Gribben at firstname.lastname@example.org.
 There is no fee.
 Applicants will still need to provide their resumes, references, and transcripts.